 Essentially, a licensor (Franchisor) and a licensee (Franchisee) enter into a contractual partnership or an agreement that permits the company owner to utilize the licensor’s brand and methods of doing business to market their services to customers.
 In the rulebook, every Franchise is a license.
 However, the law does not consider every license to be a franchise.
 That can be perplexing at times.

-A franchise is a form of license agreement established by the Federal Trade Commission and many states in the United States.
+A franchise is a license agreement established by the Federal Trade Commission and many states in the United States.
 Following are the four conditions followed in the US:

 - A franchisee is granted permission to use the Franchisor’s trade or service mark by the Franchisor

-- To determine the Franchisee’s role in promoting a product or service utilizing the Franchisor’s techniques of operation.
+- To determine the Franchisee’s role in promoting a product or service utilizing the Franchisor’s operation techniques.

 - The Franchisor offers assistance to the Franchisee and retains some control over them.